August 15, 2013 § 5 Comments

 “That’s over 450 knots.”
 I explained.

 “Impossible.”
-Sigismund finally acknowledge.
+Sigismund finally acknowledged.

-“Yes, very possible.
+“No, very possible.
 That’s the speed we’re doing.
 Look out the window.
 See that?
 That’s ‘almost Moscow’ already.”
 I added.

 “Somebody needs to stop this, take it down, put out the wheels, step on the breaks and land it.
 See all those buttons?
-The only person that knows what to do with them is lying right there at the floor!”
+The only person that knows what to do with them is lying right there on the floor!”
 I was shouting by this point, and Sigismund was slowly realizing we might have a slight problem.

 All the fuss woke up Regina.